Cupping therapy: Scientific evaluation

 The American Cancer Society notes that "available scientific evidence does not support claims that cupping has any health benefits" and also that the treatment carries a small risk of burns.
 A review of literature in 2011 determined that "the effectiveness of cupping is currently not well-documented for most conditions", and that systematic reviews showing efficacy for the treatment of pain "were based mostly on poor quality primary studies."
 This was further supported by a review in 2014 which demonstrated that previous evidence supporting cupping has resulted from "unreasonable design and poor research quality".
+Subsequent systematic reviews have also identified poor research quality, inconsistent approaches to study blinding, and varying methodologies among studies.

 There is a lack of evidence to support the use of cupping therapy for acne.
 Additionally, cupping is often practiced along with other acupuncture therapies and therefore cannot exclusively account for resultant positive benefits.
 Many reviews suggest there is insufficient scientific evidence to support the use of cupping techniques to combat relevant diseases and chronic pain.
 Cupping has been characterized as quackery.

 The lack of apparent benefits of cupping treatments are discussed by Simon Singh and Edzard Ernst in their 2008 book Trick or Treatment.

 As a pseudoscientific detoxification ritual, proponents of cupping falsely claim that it can remove unspecified toxins from the body.
 Proponents also falsely claim that cupping "improves blood flow" to help sore muscles.
 James Hamblin notes that a bruise caused by cupping "is a blood clot, though, and clotted blood is definitionally not flowing."

 Critics of alternative medicine have spoken out against cupping therapy.
 Harriet Hall and Mark Crislip have characterized cupping as "pseudoscience nonsense", "a celebrity fad", and "gibberish", and observed that there is no evidence that cupping works any better than a placebo.
 Pharmacologist David Colquhoun writes that cupping is "laughable... and utterly implausible."
 Practicing surgeon David Gorski observes that "it's all risk for no benefit.
 It has no place in modern medicine, or at least shouldn't."